 KCC continues to provide outreach to increase the number of MSFWs contacted and informed about available resources.
-This will be accomplished with assistance from groups such as the Latino Housing Coalition, the Kentucky Human Rights Commission, the Kentucky Department of Agriculture, Kentucky Farm Bureau, the University of Kentucky Agricultural Extension Service, and the Kentucky Farm Worker Program.
+This will be accomplished with assistance from groups such as the Latino Housing Coalition, the Kentucky Human Rights Commission, the Kentucky Department of Agriculture, Kentucky Farm Bureau, the University of Kentucky Agricultural Extension Service and the Kentucky Farm Worker Program.

 KCC local offices actively promote the availability of agricultural openings and encourage U.S. workers to apply for these positions.
 Announcements are placed in field offices in counties that have agricultural openings and at selected sites that farm workers frequently visit.
-The goal for the number of MSFWs to be contacted by Wagner-Peyser staff is 330, reflecting a 57 percent increase from the number contacted in the prior twelve months by all partners utilizing Focus Career/Focus Talent, the state's shared information system.

 The Commonwealth makes the services of the Kentucky Career Centers available to all job seekers, including MSFWs, in an equitable manner.
-Each site must offer the full range of employment services, benefits, and protections including counseling, testing, as well as job and training referral services.
+Each site must offer the full range of employment services, benefits and protections including counseling, testing, as well as job and training referral services.
 These services are offered to MSFWs as well as non-MSFWs.
 Therefore, the services available from sites, including all other DOL-funded WIA services, must be available to MSFWs in a manner appropriate to their needs as job seekers.

 The DOL Employment and Training Administration (ETA) requires that states ensure equity of services for MSFWs and non-MSFWs.
 The Commonwealth has the capacity to track outcomes for regular job seekers, including MSFWs, such as receiving staff assisted services, referrals to supportive services, referrals to jobs, career guidance, and job development contacts to ensure MSFWs receive qualitatively equivalent and quantitatively proportional services.
 The ratio of MSFWs to the total population served is relatively low.
 The Commonwealth will utilize a regional approach to conduct outreach to MSFWs with concentrated efforts in the Bluegrass and Western Kentucky areas where there are higher numbers of MSFWs.
-Using this approach, Wagner-Peyser funding will be utilized at an estimated \$43,300 or the approximate cost for the services of one full-time staff.
+Using this approach, Wagner-Peyser funding will be utilized at an estimated \$48,500 or the approximate cost for the services of one full-time staff.